 Eritrean Fata (ፋታ)

 Fata (ፋታ in Tigrinya) is an Eritrean lunch specialty that is somewhat similar to the Italian panzanella salad.
 But instead of fresh sliced tomatoes, it uses warm silsi sauce.
 The full name of this dish is “fata mis celeste banee,” which means “fata with three bread.”
 It’s as simple as tearing up three crusty bread rolls into a bowl and dousing them in silsi.
-To be extra #fancy, you can top it with some yogurt (I used Silk soy yogurt) and jalapeño peppers.
+To be extra #fancy, you can top it with some yogurt (I used Soy Cashew Yogurt) and jalapeño peppers.

 Ngl, I enjoy fata way more than panzanella.
 Maybe that’s because this is less salad-like to me, and you know I’m biased against salads!